Concrete Noun: The word concrete means something that is solid...Read More

 - According to the school rules, children coming to campus should carry their own lunch.

-RULE 4: Some nouns are in singular form.
+RULE 4: Some nouns are singular in form.
 They are always used in singular form and take singular verb.

 Jewelry, Crockery, Furniture, Information, Machinery, Education, Advice, Luggage, Baggage, Percentage, Breakage, Knowledge, Postage, Wastage, Wreckage, Traffics, Coffee, Food, Bread, Stationery and Alphabet.